Munsy/RoutingSimulator/README.md

 generateTest testdir
 `

 In the above example, `generateTest` reads the file `testdir/links` and produces the files `testdir/routers` along with `testdir/<routername>.cfg` for each router. `testdir/links` is just a list of links, one per line, consisting of the names of the two endpoints and the cost of the link.
-If any node of the graph has degree greater than 9, this program will work, but the generated configuration will have problems.
+If any node of the graph has degree greater than 9, this program will still work, but the generated configuration file will have problems.
 You can fix it by changing `port = port + 10` near the bottom to `port = port + 20`.

 ## Co-Authors
 - Justin Sloan